DFXswiss/services/CONTRIBUTING.md

 A pull request that changes a screen or an API contract should bring or update the matching full-stack test.

+Coverage of the route tree is enforced, not tracked by hand: the suite reads the route definitions out of `src/App.tsx` and fails if a route is claimed by no test file, or by more than one.
+Adding a route therefore means adding a claim in `e2e-stack/specs/registry/` and a test to back it up — otherwise CI goes red on the new route, not on some unrelated assertion.

 Run locally:

 ```